 Once the monitoring program was evaluated in the field, the available data arising from the program were assessed.
 Despite the limitations discovered during the field component of this assessment, and the screening level nature of the program, it was considered useful to explore the available data to determine if significant trends or other interpretations might emerge.
+Charts provided by the City of all parameters measured (appended to this report) were examined.
 The limited number of available observations made it difficult to demonstrate a cause and effect link between such factors as rainfall and stormwater quality, or to identify causes of observed bacterial concentrations.
-However some basic information could be developed.
+However, some basic information could be developed.
 For example, a review of the indicator bacteria data suggested the following: